vibrantlife/minesweeper/README.md

 ### Prerequisites

 Python must be installed on your computer.
+Volume must be turned on.

 ```
 * Python comes pre-installed on Mac.
 * [Install Python on Windows](https://www.howtogeek.com/197947/how-to-install-python-on-windows/)

 ```